 - Private keys shouldn't be seen by anyone but you.
 If your public keys are like an email address, then your private keys are like the password.
 How do you prove that an email address is yours?
 You have the password!

 Private keys are the only way of proving ownership of cryptocurrencies.
-This is why it’s so important that they are stored safely where no one can get access to them!
-There are several different kinds of wallets available:
+This is why it's so important that they are stored safely where no one can get access to them!
+There are several different kinds of wallets available - let's lay them out further on in the MetaMask wallet review.

 They are installed directly onto your computer.
 They can only be used on the computer they're installed on.
 They are safer than web wallets, but not as safe as hardware wallets or paper wallets.